Near Driggs in Teton County, Idaho — The American West (Mountains)

 Location.
 43° 42.432′ N, 111° 6.636′ W. Marker is near Driggs, Idaho, in Teton County.
 Marker is on State Highway 33 near Creekside Meadows Avenue, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 118 Idaho Highway 33, Driggs ID 83422, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 7 other markers are within 6 miles of this marker, measured as the crow flies.
-Teton County Veterans Memorial (approx. John Colter (approx. 1.2 miles away); Pierre's Hole (approx. 1.6 miles away); Tetonia School Bell (approx. 2˝ miles away); Fordson Tractor (approx. 2˝ miles away); Teton Range (approx. 5.9 miles away); a different marker also named John Colter (approx. 5.9 miles away).
+Teton County Veterans Memorial (approx. 1.2 miles away); John Colter (approx. 1.2 miles away); Pierre's Hole (approx. 1.6 miles away); Tetonia School Bell (approx. 2˝ miles away); Fordson Tractor (approx. 2˝ miles away); Teton Range (approx. 5.9 miles away); a different marker also named John Colter (approx. 5.9 miles away).

 Also see . . .
 Battle of Pierre's Hole - History.Net.
 The trappers and Indians partook copiously of Sublette’s little square kegs of pure alcohol.
 Because it was unlawful to give or sell liquor to Indians, Sublette had gotten a ‘passport’ in St. Louis to carry up to 450 gallons of whiskey ‘for the special use of his boatmen.’
 That was purest nonsense, of course, since Sublette came overland and had no boatmen.
 At the rendezvous, nobody cared how the alcohol got to Pierre’s Hole.
 Most of the men present simply enjoyed it, got gloriously drunk and found cooperative Indian women.
 (Submitted on September 18, 2017, by Barry Swackhamer of Brentwood, California.)

 Credits.
 This page was last revised on September 18, 2017.
-This page originally submitted on September 18, 2017, by Barry Swackhamer of Brentwood, California.
-This page has been viewed 159 times since then and 24 times this year.
+It was originally submitted on September 18, 2017, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 952 times since then and 284 times this year.
 Photos: 1, 2, 3. submitted on September 18, 2017, by Barry Swackhamer of Brentwood, California.